CarlosGtrz/TableManager/README.md

     .AddFilter ( field , firstvalue , lastvalue )
     .AddFilter ( expression )

-Adds a condition to process the table referenced in the next `.SET` method.
+Adds a condition to process the table referenced in the next `.SET` method call.

 *Parameters*
 * _field_ The label of a field in the table.